-Since My Thuan was the former seat or headquarters of the Hoa Hao in this area, an estimated 85-90 percent of the population are adherents of this Buddhist sect.
+The Hoa Sect.
+Since My Thuan village was the former seat of headquarters of the Hoa Hao in this area, an estimated 85-90 per cent of the population are adherents of this Buddhist sect.
 Many of the Hoa Hao buildings remain, although, they have been appropriated by the present government for use as public offices or military installations.
-These offices include the My Thuan village office, the school building, the Civil Guard headquarters, and the offices of Information, Youth, and the National Revolutionary Movement.
-A large cemetery and a make-shift temple are located across from the school.
+These offices include the My Thuan village office, the school building, the Civil Guard headquarters, and the offices of Information, youth, and the National Revolutionary Movement.
+A large cemetery and a makeshift temple are located across from the school.
 The Hoa Hao present a number of problems to the village and district administrators, and their position in Vietnamese society is unique and complex.
 In order to understand some of these problems, it is necessary to have a general notion of the historical development of the sect and their present political situation in Vietnam.

-The founder and pope of the Hoa Hao sect, Huynh Phu So, was a son of a village notable in the village of Hoa Hao, Chau Doc Province.8 Because of the boy's constant illness, So's father, Huynh Cong Bo, committed him to the care of a monk, Thay Xom, who later became known as the Tran Son monk.
-This monk was a disciple of a scholar named Nguyen Van Quyen, who practiced asceticism and preached Buddhism on the Cam Mountain from 1820 to 1844.
-When the scholar Quyen died, the Tran Son monk continued to preach his doctrines.
+The founder and pope of the Hoa Hao sect, Huynh Phu So, was a son of a village notable in the village of Hoa Hao, Chau Doc Province.1 Because of the boys' constant illness, So's father, Huynh Cong Bo, committed him to the care of a monk, Thay Xom, who later became known as the Tra Son monk.
+This monk was a disciple of a scholar named Nguyen Van Quyen, who practiced asceticism and preached Buddhism on the Cam mountain from 1820 to 1944.
+When scholar Quyen died, the Tran Son monk continued to preach his doctrines.
 During this time, Huynh Phu So, living a secluded life on the Tia Mountain, learned the doctrines and ethics of his master.
-When the Tran Son monk died, So returned to his family in Hoa Hao, although his illness continued.
-In 1930, So recovered from his illness and began preaching his own doctrine, undoubtedly a variation on that of his Tran Son master.
+When the Tra Son monk died, So returned to his family in Hoa Hao, although his illness continued.
+In 1930, So recovered from his illness and began preaching his own doctrine, undoubtedly a variation on that of his Tra Son master.